SamMiller-19/ECE484-PhaseVocoder/README.md

 # JUCE BASED PHASE VOCODER
 This Vocoder was developed by Sam Miller in completion of the requirements of ECE 484 at the University of Victoria During the Fall of 2024.
+To see the full project please go to https://github.com/SamMiller-19/ECE484-PhaseVocoder.

 ## Overview

 This repository contains the source code necessary to implement a phase vocoder using the JUCE framework.
 The repository contains several files.
 If you want to use the plugin, there is an ECE484-phaseVocoder.vst3 file in the repository which can be imported into audio processing software.
+To do this audacity in windows copy the file into C:$\backslash$ Program Files$\backslash$ Common Files$\backslash$ VST3 (Make a VST3 folder if it doesn't exist).

 Beyond this, there is a .jucer file which can be used with projucer to build the project, as well as PluginProcessor.cpp/h files which do the audio processing, and PluginEditor.cpp/h files that can be used to modify the appearance of the plugin.

 To read more about the JUCE framework see their documentation at https://juce.com/.